Eldridge Cleaver (August 31, 1935 - May 1, 1998)

-In 1966, Cleaver joined the Black Panther Party for Self-Defense (BPP) and a year later married fellow member Kathleen Cleaver.
-As a member of the BPP in Oakland, California, he served as the first Minister of Information.
+In 1966, Cleaver joined the Black Panther Party for Self-Defense (BPP) and a year later married fellow member Kathleen Neal.
+As a member of the BPP in Oakland, CA, he served as the first Minister of Information.
 Being a prominent member of the Black Panther Party allowed Soul on Ice to gain popularity among those interested in the BPP and provided Eldridge with international notoriety.
 He utilized his fame and success to run on the Peace and Freedom Party ticket during the 1968 U.S. presidential election.

 By 1986, Cleaver’s political views had drastically changed as he made an unsuccessful bid for the Republican nomination for a Senate seat in California.
 This would be his final attempt to be involved in politics.
 Cleaver died at the age of 62 in Los Angeles.

 The Black Power records at the National Archives pertaining to Eldridge Cleaver include audio recordings of radio interviews, FBI surveillance of him in the United States, Cuba and Algeria and files from President Gerald Ford and his administration.

 Selected Records Relating to Eldridge Cleaver

 HICK: John R. Hickman Audio Collection

 Sound Recordings of Historical Radio Broadcasts, World War II Government Documentaries, and Popular Radio Shows

 RG 59: Records of the Department of State

 RG 65: Records of the Federal Bureau of Investigation (FBI)

 Classification 44 (Civil Rights) Headquarters Case Files Classification 157 (Civil Unrest) Case Files [Los Angeles, California Field Division]